In this guide:

 The Price is what clients are charged each billing period.
 The first charge will be when they initially check out, then will be charged that every period (for example, every month or every 2 weeks).

-The Processors that allow for recurring billing and subscriptions are Stripe, Square, and Braintree, as those processors will vault a client's credit card after their initial purchase.
+The Processors that allow for recurring billing and subscriptions are Stripe and Square, as those processors will vault a client's credit card after their initial purchase.
 For more information on the features available with each processor, check out our support doc on that.

 The billing period can be 1, 2, 3, 4 or 6 weeks; 1, 3 or 6 months; or a year.
 This is how long after the previous payment clients are charged.
 For example, if it was set to be $54 per month and the client first signed up on July 7th, then their next payment would be August 7th.